StandardSatire/elemental/README.md

 # skybit
-An object-oriented framework for a function environment.
+An object-oriented framework for a functional environment.